-For young people heading to university or college, SAD can easily be dismissed or misidentified as stress or homesickness.
+For young people heading to university or college, Seasonal Affective Disorder can easily be dismissed or misidentified as stress or homesickness.
 In fact, age is a risk factor for SAD with young adults being more likely than older folks to suffer from this form of depression.
 It’s important to recognize and treat symptoms early and effectively.

 There are three main treatments for SAD: Light therapy; antidepressant therapy; and tryptophan in pill form.
 For some people with bipolar disorder, light therapy can be too stimulating, try to find the best option for you.
 Whatever the season, learn to recognize the characteristics of depression and SAD.

 In my life, I’ve approached symptoms of Seasonal Affective Disorder in the same way I have dealt with mental unwellness at any time of the year.
 The biggest key is to recognize the early signs, and act quickly.
 Taking care of my body, reaching out to supportive people, talk therapy and some medication has helped.
 Online support groups can be very useful when getting out of the house was difficult.
 Advanced planning is also a good idea – I try not to schedule big things at times when I might not be at my best, or might be less able to manage stress.